PRINTING

 BARYTA PAPERS

-This paper is currently my favourite for my B&W printing.
+This paper is currently my favorite for my B&W printing.

 MATT